SyedShoeb149/Tesla-Business-Case-Study/README.md

 * Socioeconomic Factors: A discussion on the socioeconomic factors that impact Tesla's business, environmental concerns, and consumer trends.
 * Public Relations and Media: An exploration of Tesla's public relations strategies and media presence, including their impact on brand reputation and public perception.

+## Challenges & Learnings
+* Gathering information from different sources.
+* Multitasking.
+* Team building.
+* Connecting different parts of the project into one project.

-This project was completed by referring to a variety of online sources and references.
+* This project was completed by referring to a variety of online sources and references.